Home

 Welcome

-At Cotswold Tai Chi, Valerie Ward helps us to maintain and improve our general health and well being in both body and mind.
+At Cotswold Tai Chi, Valerie Ward helps us to maintain and improve our health and well being in both body and mind.
 The ancient Chinese systems of Qigong (pronounced – chi gung) and Chen Style Tai Chi achieve this, not through pounding and straining, but through the cultivation of relaxation and gently focused attention.

 Cotswold Tai Chi is affiliated to the Three Counties Chen Taijiquan Association headed by Master Chen Yingjun.